mebjas/realtime-notification/README.md

 {
   url:  (string) (required) the url of the socket server,
   reconnect: (function) callback, when client reconnects to server
-  connect: (function) callback function called when client connects to the socket server }
+  connect: (function) callback function called when client connects to the socket server,
+  error: (function) callback function called when error message is sent from server }
 ```